-We propose AIDA, a novel elaboration on Michael O. Rabin's IDA [21], which allows the retrieval of information striped across a number of sinks in a distributed environment.
-We show that using striping, along with a small dynamically-controlled amount of redundancy, stringent timing constraints imposed on periodic as well as sporadic communication requests in a distributed real-time system can be fulfilled up to any degree of confidence.
-AIDA is a probabilistic protocol in the sense that it does not guarantee the fulfillment of hard time constraints.
+In this paper, we propose a superior technique for distributed time-critical communication using AIDA, a novel elaboration on Michael O. Rabin's IDA [19].
+We show that using a small dynamically-controlled amount of redundancy, stringent timing constraints imposed on periodic as well as sporadic communication requests in a distributed realtime system can be fulfilled up to any degree of confidence.
+AIDA is randomized in the sense that it does not guarantee the fulfillment of hard time constraints.
 Instead, it guarantees a lower bound on the probability of fulfilling such constraints.
-We contrast AIDA with traditional communication scheduling techniques used in conjunction with timecritical applications in general, and distributed multimedia systems in particular.
+We contrast AIDA with traditional communication scheduling techniques used in conjunction with time-critical applications in general, and distributed multimedia systems in particular.
 The suitability of AIDA-based bandwidth allocation for a variety of time-critical applications is established and plans for future research experiments are mentioned.